xandermar/docker-d7-base-composer-drush/README.md

 # docker-d7-base-composer-drush
 Docker environment for Drupal 7.
-Pulls the latest version of Drupal 7; Installs VIM, Drush and Composer
+Contains NO CODEBASE of Drupal 7, you must volume in your own codebase; Installs VIM, Drush and Composer